 Graduate research assistantships are sometimes available from faculty members whose research projects are supported by grants from outside agencies.
 Discretion in making such appointments rests with the individual faculty members.
 The primary criterion is qualification for doing the kind of work required.

 U.S. citizens are eligible to apply for these U.S. Government-sponsored fellowships for the study of certain languages.
 A FLAS fellowship pays for tuition and fees and provides a stipend of approximately $15,000 per academic year.
 Contact the appropriate center directly for information and applications.

 - Center for Russian, East European, and Asian Studies

 Teaching Assistantships in Other Departments

-There are five departments that have employed our graduate students to teach beginning language classes: French and Italian, Spanish and Portuguese, Asian Studies, Middle Eastern Studies, and Slavic and Eurasian Studies.
+There are six departments that have employed our graduate students to teach beginning language classes: French and Italian, Germanic Studies, Spanish and Portuguese, Asian Studies, Middle Eastern Studies, and Slavic and Eurasian Studies.
 Generally students must have prior teaching experience and a master’s degree (or equivalent) in order to receive a teaching appointment in one of the language departments.

 Contact the department of instruction directly to inquire about the possibility of employment.